 Android Lust is a one-woman industrial music act, produced by Shikhee D'iordna (yes, it's "android" reversed).
 It's been around since 1996 (the year of Shikhee's first demo), although it didn't receive much acclaim until the release of the album The Dividing in 2002 on the indie Dark Vision Media record label.
 Projekt Records noticed and signed Android Lust, which is really where most of its fame comes from.

 Prior to signing with Projekt, Shikhee assembled a demo entitled Foreign Body in 1996, which was self-released.
 It, in turn, caught the attention of Tinman Records, who released the first AL album, Resolution, in 1998, and its follow-up remix disc, Evolution, in 1999.
 These releases lead to AL signing with Dark Vision Media to release the lead single, The Want, from a new album, The Dividing, in 2001.
 The success of The Dividing brought Projekt into the picture, and they re-released it (as an enhanced CD, which included a video and a photo gallery) to a wider audience.
-AL has been with Projekt since then.
-A follow-up to The Dividing came with the remix disc Stripped & Stitched (2004), the single Dragonfly (2005), and Devour, Rise and Take Flight (2006), AL's newest major label release.
-At least, inasmuch as Projekt is a major label.
+A follow-up to The Dividing came with the remix disc Stripped & Stitched (2004) and the single Dragonfly (2005).
+Another album, Devour, Rise and Take Flight followed in 2006, and was the final release with Projekt.
 The albums that followed, 2010's The Human Animal and 2013's Crater Vol. 1, were released through Shikhee's own label, Synthellec Music.

 I know no remedy